-Furthermore, export channels of Thai sugar manufacturers are classified as follows:
+Export channels of Thai sugar manufacturers are classified as follows:

-- 1. Thai sugar manufacturers sell their sugar through major traders such as Wilmar, Cofco, Alvean, Sucden, etc. The traders then sell the sugar to other overseas buyers.
+- (1) Thai sugar manufacturers sell their sugar through major traders such as Wilmar, Cofco, Alvean, Sucden, etc. The traders then sell the sugar to other overseas buyers.
 Risk of default debt collection and complications in export management are minimized.
-Thai sugar manufacturers' responsibility is only to transport their sugar to ports of exports, such as FOB ports of Bangkok and Lamchabang. - 2.
-Thai sugar manufacturers export their products to neighboring countries, such as Laos and Cambodia, through borders.
-A small amount of sugar is sold to vendors at borders. - 3.
-Thai sugar manufacturers sell to manufacturers who use sugar as raw material in production of their exported products.
-Since domestic sugar prices are higher than prices of international markets, the export manufacturers who use sugar as a production material lose their competitiveness in the world market.
-Therefore, the government allows those who manufacture the exported products to buy sugar at the global market prices conditionally in order to promote investment in the food industry and competitiveness.
+Thai sugar manufacturers' responsibility is only to transport their sugar to ports of exports in Thailand, such as FOB ports of Bangkok and Lam Chabang. - (2) Thai sugar manufacturers export their sugar to neighboring countries; Cambodia, Laos, Myanmar and Vietnam through borders.
+The sugar is being sold to vendors at borders. - (3) Thai sugar manufacturers sell to the manufacturers at destination who use sugar as main raw material in production of their exported furnish products.
+Since the domestic sugar price is higher than that of world market prices, the Re-export manufacturers who use sugar as their main raw material has lost their competitiveness as the domestic price is higher that of in the world market.
+Hence, the government allows those Re-export manufacturers who export furnish products aboard to buy sugar at the world market prices conditionally in order to boost investment in the food industry and competitiveness.